ValDavSto/project-drones-ai/Writerside/topics/PiAsCoPilot.md

 # Pi as Co-Pilot

-This topic explains how we use a Raspberry Pi to control the drone either alongside or independently of the pilot.
-The Pi communicates with the Betaflight flight controller using the MSP (MultiWii Serial Protocol) over a UART interface.
+This section describes how we utilize a Raspberry Pi Zero 2W as an intelligent co-pilot for our drone system.
+The Raspberry Pi communicates with the Betaflight flight controller using the MultiWii Serial Protocol (MSP) over a UART interface.
+This setup enables semi-autonomous flight behavior while maintaining full compatibility with manual pilot inputs.

 ---

 ## Overview

-The Raspberry Pi acts as a co-pilot that sends flight commands and receives telemetry from the flight controller.
+The Raspberry Pi serves as an auxiliary flight control unit that interacts with the main flight controller.
+It sends RC commands and reads telemetry data using MSP over a serial interface.
+Depending on the flight mode selected via the Betaflight AUX3 channel, the Pi executes different behaviors.
-It operates in two distinct modes, determined by the `MSP OVERRIDE` switch position in Betaflight:

-- **Stable Mode (AUX3: 1300–1700)** – The Pi sends input values that keep the drone flying in a stable, level position.
-- **Object Detection Mode (AUX3: 1800–2100)** – The Pi moves the drone forward slightly.
-It uses object detection to identify colors:
+There are two main operational modes:

+- **Stable Hover Mode** (`AUX3: 1300–1700`):
+  In this mode, the Pi takes over the control sticks to maintain a level and stable hover.
+It continuously sends neutral control values to keep the drone steady.

+- **Object Detection Mode** (`AUX3: 1800–2100`):
+  The Pi initiates forward motion and simultaneously performs object detection.
+Based on the detected object's color, it steers the drone:
-  - If a **red object** is detected, the drone turns slightly **left**
+  - **Red object** → slight turn to the **left**
-  - If a **blue object** is detected, the drone turns slightly **right**
+  - **Blue object** → slight turn to the **right**

-> See [](BetaflightSetup.md) for how the `MSP OVERRIDE` mode is configured.
+> For configuration details, refer to [](BetaflightSetup.md), which explains how to enable MSP Override mode.

 ---

-## Hardware Connection
+## Hardware Setup

-Connect the Raspberry Pi to the flight controller via a UART interface:
+To establish communication between the Raspberry Pi and the flight controller, connect the two devices via a UART interface:

-- **Pi TX** → **FC RX** (e.g., UART3)
+- **Raspberry Pi TX** → **Flight Controller RX** (e.g., UART3)
-- **Pi RX** → **FC TX**
+- **Raspberry Pi RX** → **Flight Controller TX**

+Ensure the Pi is properly powered from the drone's power system.

-> For details on powering the Raspberry Pi safely from the drone, see [](Power-Supply.md).
+> See [](Power-Supply.md) for information on safely powering the Raspberry Pi.

 ---

-## Software
+## Software Architecture

-We use a Python program on the Raspberry Pi to interact with the drone via the **MSP protocol** (MultiWii Serial Protocol).
-The Pi communicates directly with the flight controller over a UART connection and sends flight control commands like roll, pitch, yaw, and throttle.
+A custom Python script runs on the Raspberry Pi to handle MSP communication.
+This script acts as a bridge between the Pi and the Betaflight flight controller, issuing control commands and reading telemetry over a serial connection.

-### Behavior Overview
+### Operational Behavior

-The program continuously reads the drone's **AUX channels** to decide what to do:
+The core logic revolves around continuously monitoring the AUX channels to determine the Pi's control behavior:

-- **AUX3** controls the flight behavior:
+- **AUX3** (Mode Selector):
-  - **< 1400**: MSP Override is off – the Pi does nothing.
+  - **< 1400**: MSP Override is off – the Pi remains inactive.
-  - **1400–1900**: Stable hover mode – the Pi keeps the drone in position.
+  - **1400–1900**: Stable mode – the Pi maintains the drone’s current position.
-  - **> 1900**: Object detection mode – the Pi moves the drone forward slightly, and reacts to detected objects.
+  - **> 1900**: Object detection mode – the Pi commands forward motion and reacts to visual input.

-- **AUX5** activates the magnet (e.g., to pick up a payload).
+- **AUX5**: Activates the magnet (e.g., to pick up a package).
-- **AUX6** deactivates the magnet (e.g., to drop a payload).
+- **AUX6**: Deactivates the magnet (e.g., to release a package).

-All flight commands are sent via a custom `MSP` class, which uses the serial port to exchange MSP messages with the flight controller.
-The Pi sends new RC values and also reads existing channel values, to combine its flight input with the AUX values set by the pilot.

-> See more to Package Transportation here: [](Package-Transportation.md)
+All control logic is managed through a custom `MSP` class, which sends and receives MSP messages over the serial connection.
+This class allows us to inject RC commands while preserving the pilot's AUX settings.

+> For further information on payload delivery, refer to [](Package-Transportation.md).

-> The full MSP protocol implementation is written in Python and handles packet formatting, communication over UART, and RC channel synchronization.
+> The MSP implementation in Python includes full support for packet formatting, UART communication, and RC channel synchronization.

+---

-### MSP Communication Class
+## MSP Communication Module

-The custom `MSP` class provides methods to:
+The `MSP` class abstracts the protocol details and provides high-level methods for:

-- Send RC data to the flight controller (`send_rc`)
+- **Sending RC input** (`send_rc`)
-- Read all current RC channels (`read_rc`)
+- **Reading current RC channel values** (`read_rc`)
-- Send flight input (roll, pitch, yaw, throttle) while preserving AUX values (`send_flight_control`)
+- **Sending flight control commands** with pitch, roll, yaw, and throttle inputs while maintaining AUX values (`send_flight_control`)

-It handles packet formatting according to the MSP protocol and runs over a serial UART interface (e.g., `/dev/serial0` or `COM5`).
-The protocol uses a binary message format with checksums to ensure reliable communication.

-This allows the Raspberry Pi to behave as an auxiliary flight control unit, without interfering with pilot input unless MSP Override is enabled.
+This module encodes MSP packets with proper binary formatting and checksum validation to ensure robust communication.
+It typically operates over `/dev/serial0` (Linux) or `COMx` ports (Windows).

+Through this abstraction, the Raspberry Pi can behave like a secondary flight controller that only overrides inputs when allowed by the MSP Override switch.

+---

+## Co-Pilot Flight Logic

+### Stable Mode

+When the `AUX3` channel reads between `1400` and `1900`, the Pi activates its "Stable Mode."
+In this state, the Pi keeps the drone level by sending neutral RC inputs:

+`roll = 1500`

+`pitch = 1500`

+`yaw = 1500`

+`throttle = (last known throttle from pilot)`

+This allows the drone to maintain its attitude, assuming it was already stable at the time of mode activation.
+The Pi does not attempt to recover unstable motion — it simply holds the current attitude using balanced control inputs.

+### Object Detection and Forward Movement

+When `AUX3` exceeds `1900`, the Pi enters "Object Detection Mode."
+It adjusts the drone’s behavior as follows:

+- Increases throttle slightly (adds `+50` to the last known throttle input).
+- Tilts the drone forward by setting **pitch = 1600**.
+- Uses onboard image recognition to scan for colored objects:
+  - If a **red object** is detected → **yaw = 1450** (turn left)
+  - If a **blue object** is detected → **yaw = 1550** (turn right)
+  - If no object is detected → **yaw = 1500** (no turn)

+> Important: Avoid switching directly from the lowest AUX3 value (Off Mode) to the highest (Object Detection Mode).
+Always pass through Stable Mode to ensure smooth transition and stable flight behavior.